 How to enrol

-You’ll need a Unique Student Identifier (USI) before applying or enrolling in any nationally registered course.
+You’ll need a Unique Student Identifier (USI) before applying or enrolling in any nationally recognised course.
 If you don’t already have one, you can simply create your own USI through the Australian Government Department of Industry website.

-If you'd like some advice on the best course to achieve your career goals and want to find out how we can support your learning, chat to our Careers and Counselling team and check out our Support for Students services.
+If you'd like some advice on the best course to achieve your career goals and want to find out how we can support your learning, chat to our Careers and Counselling team and check out our Learner Support for Students services.